11 Dogs That Are Similar to Greyhounds

 This page contains affiliate links.
 We may earn money or products from the companies mentioned in this post through our independently chosen links, which earn us a commission.
 Learn More

-Greyhound type breeds are characterized by their agility and speed.
-Most of these types of dogs can reach speeds up to 45 miles per hour and their svelte build, long legs, and extended field of vision make them the perfect dogs for racing and competitions.
-There are many different varieties of dogs similar to greyhounds but they all share certain characteristics.
+Greyhound-type breeds are characterized by their agility and speed.
+Most of these types of dogs can reach speeds of up to 45 miles per hour, and their svelte build, long legs, and extended field of vision make them the perfect dogs for racing and competitions.

 1. Saluki

 The Saluki has retained qualities of hunting hounds and may seem reserved to new friends.
 However, this independent and aloof breed may be difficult to train, and they generally cannot be trusted to return to their owner when let off the leash.
-When training this dog it is recommended to be always gentle and patient.
+When training this dog, it is recommended to always be gentle and patient.

 2. Spanish Galgo